Lyr3x/hass-Duet3D/README.md

 2. Add integration
 3. Search Duet
 4. Configure in UI the app
-    a.
-Name => Name you want to give to your printer
+    - Name => Name you want to give to your printer
-    b.
-Host => Printer ip adress
+    - Host => Printer ip adress
-    c.
-Port => Printer port => Usually 80
+    - Port => Printer port => Usually 80
-    d.
-Password => password, or empty if you don't have one , or if you are using SBC
+    - Password => password, or empty if you don't have one , or if you are using SBC
-    e.
-Update frequency
+    - Update frequency
-    f.
-Number of tools => Number of tools your printer has
+    - Number of tools => Number of tools your printer has
-    g.
-Hoted => check if your printer has one
+    - Hot bed => check if your printer has one
-    h.
-LEDd's installed => check if your printer has LED
+    - LEDd's installed => check if your printer has LED
-    i.
-Use standalone => check if your board is directly connected to your network.
+    - Use standalone => check if your board is directly connected to your network.
 Uncheck if you are in SBC (duet board conencted to a rpi for example) see : [User manuel Duet](https://docs.duet3d.com/en/User_manual/Overview/Getting_started_Duet_3_MB6HC#:~:text=Standalone%20mode%20vs%20SBC%20mode%20The%20Duet%203,%28Duet%20Web%20Control%29%20etc%20work%20in%20both%20modes)